As we embrace a new year and a fresh start, many of us look around at what feels like a barren house now that all the holiday décor is packed away.

 - Think hardware.
 Like faucets, changing out hardware on your cabinets can change the look of the room and give it a different feel.
 You can introduce a metal or different texture, opt for contrast to the cabinet color, or add a bit of whimsy — it’s up to you.

 - Freshen up the floors.
 If your carpets are looking a little on the worn, soiled side, you have a choice to make.
 You can get them professionally cleaned, which sometimes does the trick if they’re not too old.
-Or, you can go for new carpet — or other flooring like tile or wood.
+Or, you can go for new carpet — or other flooring like tile, wood, or epoxy floors.
 Aside from paint, nothing brightens up a room like new carpet or flooring.

 - A dramatic touch.
 If you just want to bring an elegant, refined look to your home — and do something that might attract future buyers — consider crown molding or a kitchen backsplash.
 Both are fairly easy and inexpensive but add a new dimension and depth to the room.